 It is the responsibility for each officer to update his or her section at the end of each year, to ensure that the Bible stays up to date.

-Any person who makes changes in this document must update the date under the nanocon logo on the first page.
+Any person who makes changes in this document must update the date under the Nanocon logo on the first page.
 This date is there to indicate when it was last updated.

 Be sure to add your DSU credentials to the author section of the document.